 Counselling & Psychotherapy

-We offer counselling & psychotherapy in London for people who present with weight issues, disordered eating, negative body image and eating disorders.
+We offer counselling & psychotherapy for people who present with weight issues, disordered eating, negative body image and eating disorders.
 We also support clients who struggle with anxiety, depression or any aspect of mental health.

 Our team have received special training on how to work with disordered eating, eating disorders, weight-related health conditions and body image issues.